jackeratarina/laravel-uuid-database-queue/README.md

 This package provides service provider and necessary classes to allow you to insert records with `UUID` as primary key.
 The `UUID` is ordered and uses Laravel's `Str::orderedUuid()`.

+## Install the package

+To install the package use the command below

+	composer require stescacom/laravel-uuid-database-queue

 ## Fresh Install of Laravel
 If you have a fresh Laravel project you'll need to to create migration for `jobs` table with the following Laravel command.